- 22 Jul 2025

 EMA has an automated process that sends application data and associated documents to the Slate SFTP server.
 The data and documents are then imported through an automated process using standard source formats in Slate.

-Step 1: Creating a SAO ID
+Step 1: Creating an SAO ID field

 If you don’t have this field: